ctu-vras/multirobot-calibration/README.md

 ## Methods

- - findJoint - Returns instance of joints with given name
+ - findJoint - Returns an instance of joints with given name
- - findJointById - Returns instance of joints with given Id
+ - findJointById - Returns an instance of joints with given Id
- - findJointByType - Returns instance of joints with given type
+ - findJointByType - Returns an instance of joints with given type
- - findJointByGroup - Returns instance of joints with given group
+ - findJointByGroup - Returns an instance of joints with given group
  - print - Displays Robot.joints as 'jointName jointId'
  - printTables - Displays tables from Robot.structure as 'a, d, alpha, theta jointName'
  - [showModel](@Robot/showModel.m) - Shows virtual model of the robot based on input joint angles.